Development of the DC Extended Universe: Justice League fallout

 In the aftermath of Justice League, Berg departed DC Films, and he was replaced by Walter Hamada in January 2018.
 Chantal Nong was also appointed vice president of DC Films.
+Warner Bros. executives had also reportedly approached Feige at this time to have him lead the development of DC films but the talks "fizzled".
 Johns stepped down from his position in June, leaving Hamada solely in command.
 Warner Bros. now sought to de-emphasize the DCEU's shared nature, with Nelson and Tsujihara stating that future DCEU films would concentrate on individual character stories rather than maintaining a sense of interconnectivity.
 As such, Justice League Part Two was delayed indefinitely.
-Under Hamada's leadership, the studio severed ties with Snyder, who had also planned a third Justice League film after Part Two to conclude his five-film arc that began with Man of Steel.
+Under Hamada's leadership, the studio severed ties with Snyder, whose original plans encompassed a five-film arc that began with Man of Steel and concluded with an adaptation of the Flashpoint (2011) crossover story arc, the latter of which would have rebooted the DCEU.

 Affleck had signed on to direct his solo Batman film in April 2016, and the film's title was revealed to be The Batman, but he stepped down from the role in January 2017, with Matt Reeves hired in his place.
 Affleck departed from the film outright in January 2019, allowing Reeves to remove the film's connections to the DCEU.
 The Batman (2022) ultimately served as a reboot of the Batman film series, starring Robert Pattinson in the titular role and intended to launch its own franchise.
 Affleck attributed his decision to retire from the role to his negative experience shooting Justice League, adding that his friend and fellow actor Matt Damon was a "principal influence in that decision".
 In August 2020, Affleck was confirmed to reprise his role as Batman for a final time in The Flash in a limited capacity, with Michael Keaton set to return as his version of the character from the 1989–1997 Batman films.
-After The Flash, Keaton was scheduled to reprise his role in Batgirl (2022).
+After The Flash, Keaton was scheduled to reprise his role in Batgirl (2022) and a film based on the DC Animated Universe (DCAU) series Batman Beyond (1999–2001).